 CRIME SCENE INVESTIGATORS:

 Jim Nesbitt: For more than 30 years, he was a roving correspondent for newspapers and wire services in Alabama, Florida, Texas, Georgia, North Carolina, South Carolina and Washington, D.C.
 He chased hurricanes, earthquakes, plane wrecks, presidential candidates, wildfires, rodeo cowboys, ranchers, miners, loggers, farmers, migrant field hands, doctors, neo-Nazis and nuns with an eye for the telling detail and an ear for the voice of the people who give life to a story.
 He is a lapsed horseman, pilot, hunter and saloon sport with a keen appreciation for old guns, vintage trucks and tractors, good cigars, aged whiskey and a well-told story.
-He now lives in Athens, Alabama and has just joined our forensic team at BOOK POSTMORTEM to investigate the Crime Scene.
+He now lives in Athens, Alabama and is a senior member of our forensic team at BOOK POSTMORTEM to investigate the Crime Scene.